memfault/interrupt/_posts/2023-10-11-mcu-periphral-forwarding.md

 ### Cons

-While the PinTool plugin offers a viable solution for mapping peripheral registers to PC address space, it is true that excessive checks and overhead can impact performance, especially as the program complexity increases.
+While the PinTool plugin offers a viable solution for mapping peripheral registers to PC address space, excessive checks and overhead can impact performance, especially as the program complexity increases.
 Additionally, it's worth noting that PinTool, although proprietary, is freely accessible to users.
 Furthermore, its compatibility is limited to Intel processors.
-When it comes to debugging programs that utilize dynamic binary instrumentation (DBI) tools like PinTool, there are additional complexities involved.
+When it comes to debugging programs that utilize dynamic binary instrumentation (DBI) tools like PinTool, additional complexities are involved.
 DBI-based debugging requires a thorough understanding of the underlying architecture, as well as the intricacies of the tool itself.
 Considering the limitations and factors mentioned, it becomes crucial to explore alternative approach that can address performance concerns, provide cross-platform compatibility, and offer greater flexibility.

-## 2nd Way.
-Compile-Time Instrumentation
+## Option 2: Compile-Time Instrumentation

 To address the issue of excessive checks during runtime, an alternative approach involves selectively transforming the code that interacts with the peripherals at compile time.
 By focusing on the specific sections of code that handle peripheral operations, unnecessary checks and interruptions can be avoided, leading to improved performance and efficiency.